fifovalle/QUIZ-BUILDER/README.md

    npm run dev
    ```

-5. Open the app in your browser:
+5. Open the application in your browser:
    ```plaintext
    http://localhost:3000
    ```